 - In the bowl of a stand mixer fitted with a paddle attachment, or in a large bowl with a hand mixer, cream together the butter, brown sugar, granulated sugar, and rosemary until light and fluffy (about 2 minutes).
 Mix in the egg and the vanilla until incorporated.

 - In another bowl, whisk together the flour, salt, 1 tsp cinnamon, cream or tartar, and baking soda.

 - With the mixer on low, slowly add in the dry ingredients and mix just until incorporated.
 Scrape down the bowl as needed.

 - Cover and chill in the refrigerator for at least 30 minutes and up to 24 hours.

-- Roll medium sized dough balls (about 1½ TBSP) in the cinnamon sugar mixture.
-Place dough on parchment (or silpat) lined baking sheets and bake at 375F for 10-12 minutes until puffy and the edges are set.
+- Mix together the 1/4 cup sugar and 1/2 TBSP cinnamon for the topping in a small bowl.
+Roll medium sized dough balls (about 2 TBSP) in the cinnamon sugar mixture.
+Place dough on parchment lined baking sheets, allowing room for spreading.
+Bake at 350 F for 12-14 minutes until puffy and the edges are set.
 The middle will still look underbaked.

 - Allow to cool for 5 minutes on the baking sheets before removing.

 *If you do not have cream of tartar, you can use 1 tsp baking powder in place of the cream of tartar and baking soda.